This city-centred

 aforesaid; and also the present Turnpike Road leading from Pin Pound in

-present Turnpike Road from the Way Post situate on Stoke Hill aforesaid,
+from the Way Post situate on Stoke Hill aforesaid, where the Road

 which Road is called The Tiverton Road; and also the present Roads from